cyberbotics/webots/docs/guide/object-factory.md

 - `palletSize`: Defines the size of one pallet.

-- `palletLathNumber`: Defines the number of lath of each pallet.s
+- `palletLathNumber`: Defines the number of lath of each pallets.

 - `palletLathWidth`: Defines the width of the pallet laths.